Greg Joseph

 9 min readFeb 19, 2019

-An Immigrant Whose Love of America Defined Hollywood’s Golden Age
+An Immigrant Whose Embrace of the American Dream in Film Helped Make Hollywood’s Golden Age Golden

 By Gregory N. Joseph